zkparty/setup-mpc-ui/api-server/README.md

 # **API Server for Trusted Setup Ceremonies**

 The following web server was developed for other developers and teams to use it when building their own client.
 This application aims to replace the ```functions``` directory that is currently deployed on Firebase and uses Cloud Functions (Lambda functions).
+To learn more about this API check out the [KGZ Ceremony Specs](https://github.com/zkparty/kzg-ceremony-specs).

 ## **Overview**
 This API server will be deployed for a specific ceremony.
 For example: